DominicusPurple/Doms-Arch-Setup/README.md

 **Bash** script that recreates my ArchLinux setup in minutes.

 # Before Running Please Keep In Mind That...
-* This script was written with archlinux in mind, it might not work on manjaro or other arch-based distros"
+* This script was written with ArchLinux in mind, it might not work on Manjaro or other Arch-Based Distros"
-* It is recomended to use a fresh archlinux installation (minimal installation if used archinstall)
+* It is recomended to use a fresh ArchLinux installation (minimal installation if used archinstall)
 * An internet connection is mandatory while running the script.
 * Please dont move/delete any files or folders or the script will break.
 If files have been deleted, repeat the process of cloning the repo.
-* If you are on root or used sudo to execute this script do not proceed with installation, instead execute this script without sudo on a user account with sudo privileges!
+* This script MUST NOT be run using Sudo or Root, Though the user needs to have sudo privileges.
 * You might need to type your password sometimes.
-* All pacman and pacaur operations will use --noconfirm so make sure you want everything here (pacaur operations also use --noedit)
+* All PacMan and PacAUR operations will use --noconfirm so make sure you want everything here (PacAUR operations also use --noedit)
-* Applications like firefox and neofetch are not installed by the script. you will have to install them yourself (if you want them)

 # How To Use:
 Enter the following commands.